 LGBTQ Heroes: Xavier Dolan – setting the standard for queer cinema

-If you’re looking for some quality queer films to add to your lock-down watch-list, check out the work of prolific filmmaker Xavier Dolan.
+If you’re looking for some quality queer films to add to your watch-list, check out the work of prolific filmmaker Xavier Dolan.

 Let’s re-cap some of his milestones.